 - Roll the pastry between two sheets of baking paper into a disc big enough to line the pie dish.

 - Gently fold the pastry into pie dish and trim the edges by running a sharp knife along the lip of the dish.
-Don’t panic if there are tears in the pastry – patch them up with off-cuts – this is your family, not Masterchef after all.
+Don’t panic if there are tears in the pastry – just patch them up with off-cuts.
 Prick the base with a fork.

 - Place a sheet of baking paper to cover the base.
 Fill the dish with raw rice or baking beads.
 Bake for 10 minutes.
 Remove the weights, knock the temperature back to 180°C and cook for a further 10 minutes.
 Let cool.